This blog may contain affiliate links. Read our disclosure policy for more info.

 If you don’t mind getting a little bit out of the city center you can head to Port Moody.
 Near Rocky Point Park you’ll find five different craft breweries all next to each other in a place called “brewers road” – the perfect for your own self-guided brewery tour.
 I personally love visiting Twin Sails Brewing, they always have plenty of creative brews on tap.

-For real beer lovers though, you need to go to more than just one Vancouver brewery.
+For real beer lovers though, you need to go to more than just one brewery, so that’s where brewery tours in Vancouver can really come in handy.
 This behind the scenes craft beer tour will take you to a handful of different breweries around the city where you can try tons of local beer.
 At each brewery, you will get a behind-the-scenes look at how the beer is made – a super cool tour if you ask me!
 Plus, it includes transport so you can drink as much as you want without having to worry about a designated driver.

 13. Attend a Summer Event